Statistics show that private company Boards are smaller and composed of fewer unrelated Directors than public company Boards.

-Private Company Boards are Smaller and Less Independent
+Private Company Boards are Less Independent

 Public Company Board Director Wishlist